Saransk: History

 The Russian fortress Atemar, founded in 1641, took its name from a nearby Mordvin village; at the time the fortress stood on the southeastern frontier of the Tsardom of Russia.
 The current name, "Saransk", refers to the city's situation on the Saranka river.
 Soon after its founding, the city became an important trade centre for nearby Erzya villagers.
 After 1708 Saransk was assigned to Azov Province, and later to the Kazan Governorate.
 In 1780 the settlement was granted town status and was again transferred, this time to the Penza Governorate, which was previously called the Penza Namestnichestvo, but was renamed to Penza Governorate by Paul I in 1796.
 On 11 October 1797, the Penza Governorate was divided into several governorates, one of which was the Simbirsk Governorate, which was composed of the Saransk and Insar uezds.
 By the ukaz of Alexander I, the Penza Governorate was re-established and now was divided into 10 uezds.

 In 1928 Saransk was the administrative centre of the newly established Mordvin National Okrug, which became the Mordovian Autonomous Oblast in 1930.
 In 1941 Saransk was near the front line in the Battle of Moscow, but was never reached by the Wehrmacht.
 Soviet planners reconstructed the old city centre in the 1960s and 1970s, adding wide streets and planning the construction of massive residential areas.

+In 2016 a monument was erected to those shot in the prisons of Saransk during the Great Terror.